TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       In a multi-threaded environment, the LBYL approach can risk introducing a race condition between "the looking" and "the leaping".
-For example, the code, ``if key in mapping: return mapping[key]`` can fail if another thread removes *key* from *mapping* after the test, but before the lookup.
+For example, the code, ``if key in mapping: return mapping[key]`` can fail if another thread removes *key* kutoka *mapping* after the test, but before the lookup.
       This issue can be solved with locks or by using the EAFP approach.

    list